Pat Garrett was a cowboy, rancher, and lawman best known for killing Billy the Kid.

 Adamson and Garrett met later and agreed on the sale.
 But Wayne Brazel refused to break his five-year lease unless Garrett bought his goats.
 Brazel and Garrett made the deal, but soon Brazel wanted even more money.
 Though angry, Garrett finally agreed to Brazel’s terms.

 On February 29, 1908, Garrett and Adamson were in a buckboard bound for Las Cruces, where they would meet Brazel to close the deal.
-On the way, Brazel caught up with them and as words grew heated, Adamson threatened to back out of the purchase.
+Brazel caught up with them on the way, and as words heated, Adamson threatened to back out of the purchase.
 Afterward, Brazel rode on while Garrett and Adamson continued in the buckboard.

-Just miles outside of Las Cruces, they stopped the wagon and while Adamson was relieving himself off the back of the buckboard, three shots rang out.
+Just miles outside of Las Cruces, they stopped the wagon, and while Adamson was relieving himself off the back of the buckboard, three shots rang out.
 Pat Garrett lay dead.
-Adamson left his body in the desert and continued on to Las Cruces.
+Adamson left his body in the desert and continued to Las Cruces.
 Once there, Adamson swore he never saw who shot Garrett and Brazel confessed to the shooting, claiming it was self-defense.